tsoonjin/awsinator/README.md

 ## Weekly Email Reporting

 - define your configuration (refer to `example/service-metrics-email/config.json`)
+- currently it only supports one lambda and one apigateway reporting
 - `awsinator --email -c config.json`

 ## Basic Dashboard Creation